peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 </p>

 ## Problem Description
 The used dataset is from [Kaggle](https://www.kaggle.com/datasets/a2015003713/militaryaircraftdetectiondataset/data).
 It is a military aircraft detection dataset.
 This is a very huge dataset with more than 33.3k image files of 46 different military aircrafts.
-For this project I chose images from the "crop" folder which was still too much (>20.5k images).
-At the end I only used images from the A400M, C130, Su57, and Tu160 folder for this project.
+For this project I've chosen images from the "crop" folder which was still too much (>20.5k images).
+At the end I've only used images from the A400M, C130, Su57, and Tu160 folder for this project.
 The goal is to detect the correct type of aircraft on image data.

 ![](Images/examples.jpg)

 ## First Steps
 As mentioned under the previous section the dataset is very huge.
-Therefor I cannot provide it here in this repository.
+Therefore I cannot provide it here in this repository.
 To get that data go to [Kaggle](https://www.kaggle.com/datasets/a2015003713/militaryaircraftdetectiondataset/data) and login.
 Then you can download the 12 GB package of aircraft images.
 Unzip that package and go to the "crop" folder.
 There are a lot of image folders.
-Copy the folders of "A400M", "C130", "Su57", and "Tu160" to the Data/train folder.
+Copy the complete folders of "A400M", "C130", "Su57", and "Tu160" to the Data/train project folder.
 Then you have the following folder structure:

  - Data/train/A400M